dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-4 UOP.md

 \lstset{linewidth=\textwidth}

 Both micro- and macrofusion save bandwidth in all stages of the pipeline, from decoding to retirement.
 The fused operations share a single entry in the reorder buffer (ROB).
 The capacity of the ROB is utilized better when a fused $\mu$op uses only one entry.
-Such a fused ROB entry is later dispatched to two different execution ports, but is retired again as a single unit.
+Such a fused ROB entry is later dispatched to two different execution ports but is retired again as a single unit.
 Readers can learn more about $\mu$op fusion in [@fogMicroarchitecture].

 To collect the number of issued, executed, and retired $\mu$ops for an application, you can use Linux `perf` as follows: